commercelayer/mfe-checkout/README.md

 ### Order refresh

-When the checkout is opening, after getting the organization settings, we are going to refresh the order if some conditions are met.
-Below a flowchart shows how the logic works:
+When the checkout is opening, after getting the organization settings, the order might be refreshed if some conditions are met.
+Check the flowchart below to better understand how this logic works:

 ```mermaid
 flowchart LR